Tips for good intimate hygiene

-However, in other cultures, this "dry cleaning" (so to speak, because it is not washing at all) is not well seen, since the intimate area is also washed with water after each bowel movement.
+However, in other cultures, this "dry cleaning" (so to speak, because it is not washing at all) is not well regarded, since the intimate area is also washed with water after each bowel movement.

 Tips for good intimate hygiene are: